Rtoony/survey-data-system/replit.md

 ## Recent Major Changes (November 2025)

-### Projects Only System Migration
+### Projects Only System Migration (COMPLETED)

-The system has been completely restructured from a "Projects + Drawings" architecture to a streamlined "Projects Only" system:
+The system has been completely migrated from a "Projects + Drawings" architecture to a streamlined "Projects Only" system.
+All drawing-centric UI elements and APIs have been replaced with project-centric equivalents:

 **Core Changes:**
 1. **Direct Project-Level Entities:** DXF imports now create entities directly at the project level without requiring intermediate drawing files.